 Create and configure your load balancing service

 On your local machine, run the following to create a new health check.
-Your load balancer will use this health check to check the health of your backend instances:
+Your load balancer uses this health check to check the health of your backend instances:

 Create a backend service:

-PS C:> gcloud compute backend-services create be-srv ^ --protocol HTTP --http-health-check basic-check
+PS C:\> gcloud compute backend-services create be-srv ^ --protocol HTTP --http-health-check basic-check --global-health-checks

 Add your instance groups as backend targets for your backend service: